PAPUA NEW GUINEA

 It seems those ten years before or so Rowan had developed what was said to have become a mutual infatuation between himself and Phyllis McGuire of the McGuire Sisters, headliners in Vegas at the same time Rowan and Martin were headliners there.
 It also seems at the very same time a major heavyweight mover in the mob, Chicago boss Sam Giancana, had also developed an interest in McGuire.
 Rowan was told in so many words to put a lot of distance between himself and her, otherwise there would be consequences.
 If Rowan going into the room behind the gift shop was related to any of that I don't know, but the man both he and I saw that night was Johnny Roselli, the mob's main contact and leading figure in Vegas as well as Giancana's right hand man.

-The graphic below depicts four aircraft flown or crewed by celebrities.
-The first by actor Jimmy Stewart, the second by actor as crew member Clark Gable, the third by comedian Dan Rowan, and the fourth by the baseball great Ted Williams.
-Of interest to us here is the P-40 "Miss Kathleen II" flown by Rowan.
-Notice that all of the airmen listed as "celebrities," except for Rowan, were famous prior to their induction or joining the military.
-Rowan did not gain any level of fame until well AFTER his discharge.
+The graphic below depicts the P-40 "Miss Kathleen II" flown by Dan Rowan in Papua New Guinea, circa 1943.
+Rowan did not gain any level of fame as a celebrity until well AFTER his release from the military.
 Basically what that means is Rowan was not afforded any special treatment going through basic or flight training like a high profile or famous celebrity might.
 That is to say, in the Army, although he was an officer and pilot, his whole time in the service was done as nothing more than a typical common run-in-the-mill faceless cypher just like everybody else.

 Last but not necessarily least, there is a continuing string of rumors to the effect that Dan Rowan was a major participant, if not THE major participant, in a little event that has come to be known as "The Battle of the Zamboogie Theater."
 It seems a USO contingent showed up in Papua New Guinea to entertain members of the 7th, 8th, and 9th fighter squadrons.
 In the process members of the 9th were said to have gotten a female USO entertainer excessively over inebriated, having done so to such a point that when she started her act she began taking off more and more pieces of her clothes.
 When she got down to the very last two remaining pieces it is said Rowan jumped up on stage with all intents it is supposed, to assist in a quicker removal or even more.
 A near riot broke out with GIs jumping all over the place and the female USO entertainer "barely escaping in one piece --- on."